Updated May 04, 2024

 What Can Magnetic Therapy Be Used For?

-Thanks to the broad mechanisms and easy application, magnetic therapy has reportedly been used for a wide range of health conditions.
-In fact, there are many magnetic therapy benefits.
+Thanks to its broad mechanisms and easy application, magnetic therapy has reportedly been used for a wide range of health conditions.
+There are many magnetic therapy benefits, and below are 4 common health concerns that magnetic therapy is used for:

 The most commonly stated application for magnetic therapy is general pain relief related to just about any health condition, but most studies have focused on forms of arthritis (like osteoarthritis and rheumatoid arthritis).
 This is mostly what drove the sales of magnetic bracelets and jewelry.
 So, do magnetic bracelets work?
 There’s little scientific evidence to suggest that magnets have any effect on joint pain, muscle pain, or inflammation.
 At best, pain relief from magnets is a placebo effect.